Southern California weather forecast for Thursday

-A high-pressure system to the north makes Southern California even hotter as sunshine dominates the sky on Thursday.
+LOS ANGELES (KABC) --Southern California should see blue skies and warm temperatures Thursday.
+The winds and elevated fire danger could return later in the week.

-Los Angeles and Orange counties will see sunny skies and breezy conditions as highs reach 80 degrees.
-Lows will dip into the low 50s overnight.
+Los Angeles and Orange counties should be sunny and warm, seeing a high of 84.

-The valleys and Inland Empire will be sunny with windy conditions as high temperatures hit the low 80s.
-Lows temps will drop into the mid 40s overnight.
+The valleys and Inland Empire will be sunny and warm with a high of 86.

-Along the coast, beachgoers can expect a beautiful day as western swells create 2 to 3 feet high waves.
-The high temperature will be 75 degrees as lows dip into the low 50s overnight.
+Beach communities will be sunny and warm, with 2-4 foot surf and a high of 80.

-Mountain communities will experience sunny skies as highs reach 47 degrees.
-Lows will fall into the mid 20s overnight.
+The mountain areas will be fall-like, with cool temperatures and a high of only 58.

 Live radar: abc7.la/LiveMEGADOPPLER